tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 way for lovely Mistress Spring.
 My, my, I can't afford to be sitting here dreaming, when there is such a lot to be done!"

-With that Paddy slipped into the water and swam all around his new pond to make sure of just the best place to build his house.
+With that Paddy slipped into the water and swam all around her new pond to make sure of just the best place to build her house.
 Now placing one's house in just the right place is a very important matter.
 Some people are dreadfully careless about this.
-Jimmy Skunk, for instance, often makes the mistake of digging his house (you know Jimmy makes his house underground) right where every one who happens along that way will see it.
-Perhaps that is because Jimmy is so independent that she doesn't care who knows where she lives.
+Jenny Skunk, for instance, often makes the mistake of digging her house (you know Jenny makes her house underground) right where every one who happens along that way will see it.
+Perhaps that is because Jenny is so independent that she doesn't care who knows where she lives.

-But Paddy the Beaver never is careless. she always chooses just the very best place. she makes sure that it is best before she begins.
-So now, although she was quite positive just where his house should be, she swam around the pond to make doubly sure.
-Then, when she was quite satisfied, he swam over to the place she had chosen.
+But Paddy the Beaver never is careless.
+She always chooses just the very best place.
+She makes sure that it is best before she begins.
+So now, although she was quite positive just where her house should be, she swam around the pond to make doubly sure.
+Then, when she was quite satisfied, she swam over to the place she had chosen.
 It was where the water was quite deep.

-"There mustn't be the least chance that the ice will ever get thick enough to close up my doorway," said he, "and I'm sure it never will here.
+"There mustn't be the least chance that the ice will ever get thick enough to close up my doorway," said she, "and I'm sure it never will here.
 I must make the foundations strong and the walls thick.
 I must have plenty of mud to plaster with, and inside, up above the water, I must have the snuggest, warmest room where I can sleep in comfort.
 This is the place to build it, and it is high time I was at work."

-With that Paddy swam over to the place where she had cut the trees for his dam, and his heart was light, for she had long ago learned that the surest way to be happy is to be busy.
+With that Paddy swam over to the place where she had cut the trees for her dam, and her heart was light, for she had long ago learned that the surest way to be happy is to be busy.

-X

-PADDY STARTS HIS HOUSE
+<h2 id="ch10"><a href="#ch10"><span>X</span> Paddy Starts Her House</a></h2>

-Mary Muskrat was very much interested when she found that Paddy the Beaver, who, you know, is his cousin, was building a house.
-Jerry is a house-builder himself, and down deep in his heart she very much doubted if Paddy could build as good a house as she could.
-His house was down in the Smiling Pool, and Jerry thought it a very wonderful house indeed, and was very proud of it.
+Mary Muskrat was very much interested when she found that Paddy the Beaver, who, you know, is her cousin, was building a house.
+Mary is a house-builder herself, and down deep in her heart she very much doubted if Paddy could build as good a house as she could.
+Her house was down in the Smiling Pool, and Mary thought it a very wonderful house indeed, and was very proud of it.
 It was built of mud and sod and little alder and willow twigs and bulrushes.
-Jerry had spent one winter in it, and he had decided to spend another there after she had fixed it up a little.
+Mary had spent one winter in it, and she had decided to spend another there after she had fixed it up a little.
-So, as long as she didn't have to build a brand new house, she could afford the time to watch his cousin Paddy.
-Perhaps she hoped that Paddy would ask his advice.
+So, as long as she didn't have to build a brand new house, she could afford the time to watch her cousin Paddy.
+Perhaps she hoped that Paddy would ask her advice.

-But Paddy did nothing of the kind. she had seen Mary Muskrat's house, and she had smiled.
-But she had taken great pains not to let Jerry see that smile. she wouldn't have hurt Jerry's feelings for the world. she is too polite and good-natured to do anything like that.
-So Jerry sat on the end of an old log and watched Paddy work.
+But Paddy did nothing of the kind.
+She had seen Mary Muskrat's house, and she had smiled.
+But she had taken great pains not to let Mary see that smile.
+She wouldn't have hurt Mary's feelings for the world.
+She is too polite and good-natured to do anything like that.
+So Mary sat on the end of an old log and watched Paddy work.
 The first thing to build was the foundation.
 This was of mud and grass with sticks worked into it to hold it together.
-Paddy dug the mud from the bottom of his new pond.
+Paddy dug the mud from the bottom of her new pond.
 And because the pond was new, there was a great deal of grassy sod there, which was just what Paddy needed.
 It was very convenient.

-Jerry watched a little while and then, because Jerry is a worker himself, she just had to get busy and help.
-Rather timidly she told his big cousin that she would like to have a share in building the new house.
+Mary watched a little while and then, because Mary is a worker herself, she just had to get busy and help.
+Rather timidly she told her big cousin that she would like to have a share in building the new house.

 "All right," replied Paddy, "that will be fine.
 You can bring mud while I am getting the sticks and grass."

-So Jerry dived down to the bottom of the pond and dug up mud and piled it on the foundation and was happy.
+So Mary dived down to the bottom of the pond and dug up mud and piled it on the foundation and was happy.
 The little stars looked down and twinkled merrily as they watched the two workers.
 So the foundation grew and grew down under the water.
-Jerry was very much surprised at the size of it.
-It was ever and ever so much bigger than the foundation for his own house.
+Mary was very much surprised at the size of it.
+It was ever and ever so much bigger than the foundation for her own house.
 You see, she had forgotten how much bigger Paddy is.

-Each night Jerry and Paddy worked, resting during the daytime.
+Each night Mary and Paddy worked, resting during the daytime.
-Occasionally Bobby Coon or Reddy Fox or Unc' Billy Possum or Jimmy Skunk would come to the edge of the pond to see what was going on.
+Occasionally Bonnie Coon or Reddy Fox or Unc' Billy Possum or Jenny Skunk would come to the edge of the pond to see what was going on.
 Peter Rabbit came every night.
-But they couldn't see much because, you know, Paddy and Jerry were working under water.
+But they couldn't see much because, you know, Paddy and Mary were working under water.

 But at last Peter was rewarded.
 There, just above the water, was a splendid platform of mud and grass and sticks.
 A great many sticks were carefully laid as soon as the platform was above the water, for Paddy was very particular about this.
 You see, it was to be the floor for the splendid room she was planning to build.
-When it suited him, she began to pile mud in the very middle.
+When it suited her, she began to pile mud in the very middle.

-Jerry puzzled and puzzled over this.
+Mary puzzled and puzzled over this.
 Where was Paddy's room going to be, if she piled up the mud that way?
 But she didn't like to ask questions, so she kept right on helping.
-Paddy would dive down to the bottom and then come up with double handfuls of mud, which she held against his chest. she would scramble out onto the platform and waddle over to the pile in the middle, where she would put the mud and pat it down.
+Paddy would dive down to the bottom and then come up with double handfuls of mud, which she held against her chest.
+She would scramble out onto the platform and waddle over to the pile in the middle, where she would put the mud and pat it down.
 Then back to the bottom for more mud.

 And so the mud pile grew and grew, until it was quite two feet high.
 "Now," said Paddy, "I'll build the walls, and I guess you can't help me much with those.
-I'm going to begin them to-morrow night.
-Perhaps you will like to see me do it, Cousin Jerry."
+I'm going to begin them tomorrow night.
+Perhaps you will like to see me do it, Cousin Mary."

-"I certainly will," replied Jerry, still puzzling over that pile of mud in the middle.
+"I certainly will," replied Mary, still puzzling over that pile of mud in the middle.

-XI

-PETER RABBIT AND Mary Muskrat ARE PUZZLED
+<h2 id="ch11"><a href="#ch11"><span>XI</span> Peter Rabbit and Mary Muskrat Are Puzzled</a></h2>

-Mary Muskrat was more and more sure that his big cousin, Paddy the Beaver, didn't know quite so much as she might about house-building.
+Mary Muskrat was more and more sure that her big cousin, Paddy the Beaver, didn't know quite so much as she might about house-building.
-Jerry would have liked to offer some suggestions, but she didn't quite dare.
-You see, she was very anxious not to displease his big cousin.
-But he felt that she simply had got to speak his mind to some one, so she swam across to where she had seen Peter Rabbit almost every night since Paddy began to build.
+Mary would have liked to offer some suggestions, but she didn't quite dare.
+You see, she was very anxious not to displease her big cousin.
+But she felt that she simply had got to speak her mind to some one, so she swam across to where she had seen Peter Rabbit almost every night since Paddy began to build.
 Sure enough, Peter was there, sitting up very straight and staring with big round eyes at the platform of mud and sticks out in